tjeske/containerflight/README.md

 # Getting started

 1. Download the containerflight binary from [github](https://github.com/tjeske/containerflight/releases/latest) (or build it from source).
 It is recommended to store it in your `$PATH` so that you can directly run containerflight apps.
 Don't forget to set the executable flag for the containerflight executable.
-The following snippet installs the latest stable release of containerflight into `/usr/local/bin/`.
+The following snippet installs the latest stable release of containerflight for Linux into `/usr/local/bin/`.

     ```bash
-    sudo curl -L https://github.com/tjeske/containerflight/releases/download/0.2/containerflight -o /usr/local/bin/containerflight
+    sudo curl -L https://github.com/tjeske/containerflight/releases/download/0.2.1/containerflight_linux_amd64 -o /usr/local/bin/containerflight
     sudo chmod +x /usr/local/bin/containerflight
     ```